electricimp/impTest/README.md

 ### Debug Mode

-To run tests in debug mode *imptest test -d* command is used.
+*imptest test -d* command is used to run tests in debug mode.
 JSON is used to communicate between test and *impTest*.
 Communication messages will be printed to console in debug mode.
 The deployed and run code is stored in *./build* folder.